-RFID Tracking Stickers are the Future of Packaging
+RFID Tracking Labels are the Future of Packaging

 The future of packaging involves RFID tracking stickers.
 You’ve probably heard that before, but today’s passive RFID tags have won the respect of business leaders who are doing more than just slapping a tag on a crate and calling it done.